 In the past, I personally wouldn’t have cared that spring had been tentative in coming.
 It might not have even registered in all honesty other than to complain it was a bit chilly.
 Since having managed a vineyard and gone on to grow our own food in our homestead garden, my goodness, we are noticing.

 In general terms, spring starts where we live at end of January.
 It’s still chilly, especially in the shade, but there is progressive warmth in the air.
 This year was definitely different.
 We have had our expectations raised a number of times these past couple months.
-A warm sunny day or two here or there, only to be dashed when a particularly cold or rainy spell followed.
-We are into April now and still spring has not truly reared it’s head.
+A warm sunny week or two here or there, only to be dashed when a particularly cold or rainy spell followed.
+We are into April now and still spring hasn’t made up its mind.

-This years bud burst came about a week ago or so.
+This years bud burst came about a few weeks ago or so.
 Little bits of green suddenly showing up.
 And then phwaump!
 (That’s not a technical term.)
 The frost hit and the buds, which have quite a bit of moisture in them, freeze.
 And die.

 We, like many others did what we could to protect our plants.
 We covered our peach and fig trees, as they were just budding.
-In taking off the cover today, there is some frost damage but I am hopeful it is not bad.
+I’m taking off the covers next week.
+There is some frost damage but I am hopeful it is not bad.

 For the vineyards and other agricultural crops, the scale of size means covering with some form of plastic or fleece is really just not possible.
 Some have in place water systems.
 They spray with water and encase the plants in a thin layer of ice.
 Sort of surprisingly it really does protect plants from frost.
 However, it is an expensive set up.
 Generally reserved for the Grand Cru’s.